Dudekpob/C-complex-number/README.md

-# C-imaginary-number
+# C-complex-number
-Library for imaginary number
+Library for calculation complex number using structures